• Share this on:

 Tip:

-Through what channels can you get blueberries on the European market?
+2. Through which channels can you get blueberries on the European market?

 Blueberries are a premium fruit, which you can market through specialised soft fruit importers to supermarkets.
 Offering different packaging options can increase your market chances.